PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

   <summary>HTTPS vs SSH clone</summary>
   <br>
   <p>SSH repository URLs can be identified as they start with `git@github.com:` whereas HTTPS URLs start with `https://github.com/`</p>
-  <p>SSH is recommended because you don't have to enter your username and password everytime you want to pull or push because your ssh key authenticates you (and is more secured than your password).</p>
+  <p>SSH is recommended because you don't have to enter your username and password every time you want to pull or push because your ssh key authenticates you (and is more secured than your password).</p>

 </details>